 No young woman leaves Turnbridge without a clearly established and thoroughly communicated plan for continued wellbeing and support.
 Two months before a woman leaves the program, a Turnbridge Discharge Planner identifies and contacts the psychologists, psychiatrists, physicians and other health care professionals, sponsors, educators, and employers women will rely upon for ongoing treatment, support and livelihood after leaving.
 Establishing this network of healthcare providers, recovery community connections, and other supporters a young woman needs prior to her departure builds a critical bridge between life in treatment and independent living.
 Managing this transition between supervision and autonomy is essential to lasting recovery and is often an overlooked aspect of treatment.

 To complete treatment at Turnbridge is to have searched more deeply, healed more completely, and learned more fundamentally than most people will in a lifetime.
 To successfully complete this program, young women will have had a life-changing experience from which they will have regained physical health, restored faith in self and others, and will have developed a deeply-seated power that comes from knowing that she is infinitely stronger and more resilient than she could have imagined.

-Overcoming the challenges of addiction, trauma, physical and mental neglect and mental health disorders is difficult, intense work.
+Overcoming the challenges of mental health disorders is difficult, intense work.
 The women who attend Turnbridge become part of our family and models of hope.
 Once a member of the Turnbridge Sisterhood, always a member.
 Turnbridge maintains a strong and active alumni community.
 Our cherished alumnus regularly come together for reunions and support one another in good times and bad.
 We are also blessed to welcome back many of our alumni as Turnbridge staff and volunteers using their personal experiences to help others.